urbanairship/ruby-library/docs/automation.rst

 List Existing Pipelines
 -----------------------

 List all existing pipelines.
-An optional ``start`` parameter specifies the starting element.
-It can be used for paginating results.
+An optional ``limit`` parameter specifies the maximum number of pipelines to be included in the response.
 The optional ``enabled`` parameter can be set to ``true`` in order to list only enabled pipelines.

 .. code-block:: ruby

     airship = UA::Client.new(key:'application_key', secret:'master_secret')
     auto_message = UA::AutomatedMessage.new(client: airship)
-    auto_message.list_existing(enabled: true)
+    auto_message.list_existing(limit: 20, enabled: true)

 List Deleted Pipelines